-A residential landscape company just installed a beautiful backyard oasis for you and filled it with plants.
+A residential landscape company just upgraded your backyard and filled it with plants.
 It looks fantastic, but you don’t exactly describe yourself as a ‘green thumb’.
 How do you make sure the plants make it through the year and look just as good when next season comes around?
 It can be a challenge knowing how much water the plants need and how often you should be watering.
 Even though most landscape companies have a 1-year warranty on plants purchased, the hardest time to keep a plant alive is in that first year.
 Follow this residential irrigation schedule for new plants and you won’t have to worry if they are getting enough water.

 First Day of Planting: